 Theme 3: The Spanish B&B market

 B&B adviser, Partner of HowtobuyinSpain

 Patrick created and managed his own B&B in Spain for 8 years.
 He knows the ins and the outs of that business.

 About Patrick and his team, our B&B adviser

-Patrick has a degree in Applied Economics and a master in International Politics.
+Patrick has a degree in Applied Economics and a master’s in International Politics.
 With a financial background, he lived for 8 years in Spain, setting up from scratch and managing a charming B&B. The B&B is still running today.

-Patrick advises you for all the major decisions related to the business life of a B&B: B&B Business setting up, B&B estate selection criteria, administrative & legal procedures, Communication strategy and Day to day business.
+Patrick advises you on all the major decisions related to the business life of a B&B: B&B Business setting up, B&B estate selection criteria, administrative & legal procedures, Communication strategy and Day to day business.